wbrent/timbreIDLib/INSTALL.md

 > https://github.com/pure-data/pd-lib-builder

-If you have already compiled and installed FFTW, you can make timbreIDLib by typing "make" in this directory.
-On Linux and Macintosh, timbreIDLib will statically link to the FFTW library.
-On Windows, you will either have to set up an environment variable to point to the location of libfftw3f-3.dll, or simply put libfftw3f-3.dll directly in the timbreIDLib directory.
+A (likely outdated) version of pd-lib-builder is already included with the timbreIDLib source, but you can update it via the link above if needed.
+If you have already compiled and installed FFTW, you can make timbreIDLib from the command line by typing "make" in this directory.
+On Linux and macOS, timbreIDLib will statically link to the FFTW library.

+On Windows, you can use MSYS2 (https://msys2.org) to compile timbreIDLib from the command line.
+You may need to edit the location and name of the FFTW library in timbreIDLib/Makefile because the libfftw3f-3.dll binary and FFTW header file may not be installed to the expected default locations on your system.
+Further, Windows expects the FFTW binary name to be "fftw3f-3" rather than the Linux/macOS expectation of "fftw3f."
+Simply change the ldlibs and cflags lines of timbreIDLib/Makefile to:

+> ldlibs = -LC:/my/fftw/library/directory -lfftw3f-3

+> cflags = -Iinclude -IC:/my/fftw/library/directory

+Finally, after successful compilation, you will either have to set up an environment variable to point to the location of libfftw3f-3.dll, or simply put libfftw3f-3.dll directly in the timbreIDLib directory so that the timbreIDLib.dll binary can access the shared FFTW library.

 The FFTW library for Windows is available precompiled at: